 Black Beaches are a vibe in Iceland.
 Reynisfjara, the black pebble beach close to Vík known for its black basalt, another one known as “Diamond Beach” of Breidamerkursandur, you” find this place with diamonds of ice throughout the year.

-A 300 long trip starts from the beginning of the capital city of Reykjavík and ends there.
-It will tour you with of most scenic landscapes of Iceland that will cover everything you desire as a solo traveler.
-Some of these places include Great Geysir at Haukadalur, Þingvellir national park, rainbow-making waterfall Gullfoss, to name a few.
+A 300-long trip starts from the beginning of the capital city of Reykjavík and ends there.
+It will tour you of Iceland’s most scenic landscapes that will cover everything you desire as a solo traveler.
+Some of these places include Great Geysir at Haukadalur, Þingvellir national park, and rainbow-making waterfall Gullfoss, to name a few.

 Why Iceland Is Best for Female Solo Travelers?